01Does That Mean Planting a Tree For Every Tree We Cut Down?

 05Be a Straight Shooter

 As a cutter, you should also try to fell trees in such a way that the skidder will be able to pull them in the straightest line possible.
-A log that can be pulled out without turning makes a lower impact on the surrounding trees.
-If a log has to be pulled around a corner and over some hang ups it will make wide swings and take out any saplings in its path.
+A log that can be pulled out without turning has a lower impact on the surrounding trees than one that must be turned.
+If a log has to be pulled around a corner and over some hang ups, it will make wide swings and take out any saplings in its path.

-In general, it is a good idea just to be mindful of what is going on in the woods.
-Be aware of how the techniques you are using affect the health of the forest.
+In general, it is critical that a cutter be mindful of what is going on in the woods.
+Be aware of how the techniques you are using impact the health of the forest.
 Look for ways to minimize your impact, leaving more harvest-able trees for future loggers.
-You never know you may be back in a few years to harvest that forest again, and won't you be glad that you took the time to implement sustainable logging practices the first time.
+You never know, you may be back in a few years to harvest that forest again, and won't you be glad that you took the time to implement sustainable logging practices the first time.

 Learn About Sustainable Forests and Selective Logging

 Smart loggers maintain sustainable forests by practicing selective logging.
 Timber is a renewable resource.
 This fact makes forest timber products one of the greenest materials available.
-Why not go one step further and harvest timber in such a way that is conducive to its replenishment?
+Why not go a step further and harvest timber in a way that is conducive to its replenishment?